-A compelling, compassionate and dynamic host and public speaker, Curd boasts a number of other media pursuits.
-He is the author of two upcoming books with Harper Collins.
-In 2017, Dale began presenting his Keynote, The Mastery and Science of Empathetic Listening, to healthcare organizations across North America.
-Currently and since 2008, Dale is retained as an expert catalyst helping global corporations speak to and market services and products to men.
+A compelling, compassionate and dynamic host and public speaker, Dale boasts in a number of other media pursuits.
+Dale began presenting his keynote, The Mastery and Science of Empathetic Listening, to healthcare organizations across North America in 2017.
+Since 2008, Dale is retained as an expert catalyst helping global corporations speak to and market services and products to men.
 Dale has a private counselling practice.

-Dale lives on his farm in Hollywood North, Muskoka Canada, with his wife and daughter, and son when he is home from university.
+Dale lives on a farm in Hollywood North, Muskoka Canada, with his wife and daughter (and son when he’s home from university).

 In unrelated news, Dale is often approached by Bobby Flay fans and asked how to makes certain dishes.

 A complimentary keynote to the book of the same name.
 This talk focuses on how developing a deeper relationship with ourselves can lead to stronger relationships personally and professionally, as well as more balance and success.
 This talk contains meditations and strategies for a lighter and more fulfilling life.

 We have a more educated workforce than ever before, yet in many instances, our interpersonal or ‘soft’ skills have suffered.
 As artificial intelligence continues to affect and displace quantitative jobs, Dale argues that soft-skills are experiencing a renaissance.
 First, Dale offers recent research and innovations in soft-skills and the humanities.
 From there, he presents a framework where organizations can evaluate talent on more than just the letters on their resume.
 Lastly, he discusses how hiring and training for soft skills can improve hard metrics and financial results.

 For: HR, customer service/experience, health care